818miguelbeltran/AcademicMonitor_2.0/README.md

 ## 🔎 Research Context

 This project aligns with my ongoing research on **surveillance, algorithmic systems, and social control**.
 By translating self-monitoring into code, *Academic Monitor 2.0* illustrates how **digital systems quantify performance, identify “weakness,” and shape user behavior** through structured feedback loops.
-It bridges **technical learning (Python logic)** and **sociological inquiry (algorithmic governance)** — showing how metrics, automation, and design can both **empower and discipline** individuals in pursuit of improvement.
+It bridges technical learning **(Python logic)** and sociological inquiry **(algorithmic governance)** showing how metrics, automation, and design can both empower and discipline individuals in pursuit of improvement.

 ---
 ## ▶️ Run Instructions